Presentations of Galois groups of maximal extensions with restricted ramification: Exceptional cases

 \end{corollary}

-\begin{remark} \begin{enumerate} \item The readers can compare the corollary with Proposition~\ref{prop:mult-G-C}.
-When $A=\F_\ell$ and $Q$ is $\Q(\zeta_{\ell})$ or a funtion field containing $\mu_\ell$, one can check that the upper bound of the multiplicity is positive, which suggests the failure of the Property E of $G_{\O, \infty}(k)$.
-Therefore, the random group model used in the Liu--Wood--Zureick-Brown conjection is not expected to work in this exceptional case. \item If the upper bounds in Corollary~\ref{cor:mult-roots} are sharp, then it also suggests that we should not expect the coincidence of the distributions of $G_{\O, \infty}(k)(\ell)$ between the function field case and the number field case, since $r_2$ and $\epsilon_{k/Q, \O}(A)$ appear in the upper bound for number fields.
+\begin{remark} \begin{enumerate} \item Readers can compare the corollary with Proposition~\ref{prop:mult-G-C}.
+When $A=\F_\ell$ and $Q$ is $\Q(\zeta_{\ell})$ or $\F_q(t)$ with $\ell\mid q-1$, one can check that the upper bound of the multiplicity is positive, which suggests the failure of the Property E of $G_{\O, \infty}(k)$.
+Therefore, the random group model used in the Liu--Wood--Zureick-Brown conjection is not expected to work in this exceptional case. \item If the upper bounds in Corollary~\ref{cor:mult-roots} are sharp, then it also suggests that we should not expect the coincidence of the distributions of $G_{\O, \infty}(k)(\ell)$ between the function field case and the number field case.
 For example, when $Q=\Q, \ell=2$ or $Q=\Q(\zeta_3), \ell=3$, the upper bound in the corollary equals the one for function fields.
 However, when $Q=\Q(\zeta_\ell)$ with $\ell > 3$, the upper bound is

 which is strictly larger than the upper bound for function fields. \end{enumerate} \end{remark}